Flagsmith/flagsmith/readme.md

 ### In a Heroku-ish environment

-Once the app has been deployed, you can initialise it to create a super user by hitting the `/api/auth/init` endpoint.
+Once the app has been deployed, you can initialise it to create a super user by sending a GET request to  the `/api/v1/users/init` endpoint.
 This will create a super user with the details configured in `app.settings.common` with the following parameters:

 ```